fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Build Instructions (tested on Linux and OSX):
+Remember that prebuilt executables for GNU/Linux and Mac OS-X are already included.
+If you want to rebuild...

 * Manually install GNAT GPL 2016 or newer from libre.adacore.com/download/
 * Insure gnatmake is in searchpath. (echo $PATH).
 * Note that ~/libs/gnu/ and ~/libs/osx/ directories have already been populated with libgnatcoll.so.2016 libraries.
 It is claimed that these must match the version of gnat being used.